-Think about it in terms of food (I make a lot of food analogies, because hey, everyone can relate): If you were to just nibble on snacks all day without having a full meal, you're constantly feeling hungry and in search of the next thing.
+For example-- if you were to just nibble on snacks all day without having a full meal, you're constantly feeling hungry and in search of the next thing.
 But if you were to have a nourishing and satiating meal, you would feel more fulfilled and not racing off to find another snack, right?

 I challenge you to be present:

 Next time you sit down to have a cup of coffee by yourself, don't whip out your phone.
 Breathe in that dizzyingly wonderful aroma and sip slow.

 Next time you have lunch with a friend, resist the urge to take out your phones or look around like a distracted goldfish.
 Pay attention to the company you're with, make eye contact, and really listen to what they are saying, rather than trying to speak first.